rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 that uncited paper renders the submitted work moot.

 Another bad reason arises during discussion, after the first reviews have been written.
 At the end of the process, one has to arrive at accept/reject decisions, but during the process it's all too easy to regard the current scores as an objective assessment, e.g. saying "this is a `B' paper".
-The whole point of the duscussion is to consider whether reviews are wrong or miscalibrated - otherwise we'd just order papers by the original scores.
+The whole point of the discussion is to consider whether reviews are wrong or miscalibrated - otherwise we'd just order papers by the original scores.

 ## Good Reasons to Reject Bad PL Papers